osonus/oson/UserGuide.md

 1. Global Java configuration at the top
 2. Inherit configuration from a higher level class if the current object serves as a field in the higher level class, unless configured not to do so
-3. Apply annotations from other sources at the second level
+3. Apply annotations from other sources at the class level
-4. Override these previous settings with annotation from Oson, which is ca.oson.json.ClassMapper
+4. Override these previous settings with annotation from Oson, which is ca.oson.json.annotation.ClassMapper
-5. Override last 3 settings using Java code configuration.
-This configuration class is ca.oson.json.Oson.ClassMapper.
+5. Override previous settings using Java code configuration.
+This configuration class is ca.oson.json.ClassMapper.
 At this step, we have class level configuration for the current Java class.
-The following steps of each field in this class will use this setting as the basis for each of its own configuration
+The following steps of each field in this class will use this setting as the basis for its configuration
 6. Create a blank field mapper instance for certain property with a returnType
 7. Get the class mapper of the returnType
-8. Classify this field mapper with the class mapper of the return type
+8. Override this field mapper with the class mapper of the return type
-9. Classify this field mapper with the class mapper created at step 5
+9. Override this field mapper with the class mapper created at step 5
 10. Apply configuration information from other sources to this FieldMapper
 11. Apply configuration information from Oson field annotations class to this FieldMapper.
-Oson has a single Field annotation class, which is ca.oson.json.FieldMapper
+Oson has a single Field annotation class, which is ca.oson.json.annotation.FieldMapper
-12. Apply configuration information using Java code, with the help of Oson Java configuration class: ca.oson.json.Oson.FieldMapper
+12. Apply configuration information using Java code, with the help of Oson Java configuration class: ca.oson.json.FieldMapper
-13. Make use of this final configuration data to configure how a field in a Java class is mapped, for both of its name and value
+13. Make use of this final configuration data to configure how a field in a Java class is converted, for both of its name and value

-Once you understand these overriding rules, you will be able to configure any Java class at ease.
+Once you understand these overriding rules, you will be able to customize the Java-Json conversion process.

 For example, Oson has a precision or/and scale setting.
 A precision is the number of front-end non-zero digits in a numeric value, while numeric scale refers to the maximum number of decimal places.
 This means that precision can apply to all numeric types, with 16 of them in Java: Integer, int, Long, long, Byte, byte, Double, double, Short, short, Float, float, BigDecimal, BigInteger, AtomicInteger, AtomicLong.
 There are less decimal types: Double, double, Float, float, BigDecimal.
 Now use decimal types as an example, we see how we can set it up at the global level: